Azure/Communication/releasenotes/acs-calling-ios-sdk-release-notes.md

 ## v1.0.0-beta.4 (2020-10-06)
-This release notes for October 06, 2020 will only contain changes for ACS Calling iOS SDK.

 * **[Fix]** IsMutedUpdated\IsSpeakingUpdated events are now available
 * **[Fix]** Fix bug where group call cannot be started in mute state